spendnetwork/Project_Cascade/README.md

 --pub_raw_name (default: 'public_data.csv')
 --priv_adj_name (default: 'priv_data_adj.csv')
 --pub_adj_name (default: 'pub_data_adj.csv')
+--recycle (No arguments)
 ```
 To amend the names if needed :
 ```
 python Project_Cascade.py --priv_raw_name <filename>  # ...etc
 ```

+The `--recycle` flag is used once the module has been run and trained for the first time.
+When this flag is used, the module will run for a second time, but will incorporate the training data obtained from the manual matching process created in the first 'round', as  kick-start of sorts.
+See 5.
+Recycling Matches below for more info.

 The default file formats are :